aso

 Organic vs Paid Velocity

-Both organic and paid downloads contribute to download velocity.
-However, algorithms may weigh organic downloads more heavily because they indicate genuine user interest rather than purchased attention.
+Both organic and paid downloads contribute to velocity.
+However, algorithms may weigh organic installs more because they indicate genuine user interest rather than purchased attention.

-A common ASO strategy is to use paid acquisition campaigns to boost download velocity temporarily, which improves keyword rankings, which then generates more organic downloads.
-This creates a flywheel effect where paid spend catalyzes organic growth.
+A common ASO strategy uses paid acquisition campaigns to boost velocity temporarily, lifting keyword rankings, which then generates more organic downloads.
+This creates a flywheel where paid spend catalyzes organic growth.

 Measuring Download Velocity